brianloveswords/bjb.dev/src/pages/log/20220217-crashing-with-astro.md

 I ran into a few other bugs that I didn't write about here that were not as interesting, but even still this isn't close to the worst experience I've had trying out a piece of software and this post is not trying to slam the Astro devs.
 I am a Spiders Georg of software bugs, an outlier who should not be counted.
 Everything[^vscode] I touch[^obsidian] breaks[^docker] nearly immediately just trying to use it normally (well, normal for me).

 [^obsidian]: I'm drafting this post in Obsidian and I've had to force-refresh it about 5 times because it keeps, I don't know how to describe it, eating the text I write?
-I type but the cursor doesn't move and when I click somewhere else the text goes away.
+I type, text shows up, but the cursor doesn't move and when I click somewhere else the text goes away.
 I think this started when I added **Appendix C** but I'm not entirely sure.

 [^docker]: If I keep Docker for Mac open, it does something weird to my _sound_.
 I don't know why Docker is messing with sound subsystems at all, but it causes my sound to cut in and out unless I `killall -9 coreaudio` every once in a while.